British-Oceanographic-Data-Centre/COAsT/README.md

 fn_data = '<path to T-grid data file(s)>'
 fn_domain = '<path to domain file>'

-data = coast.NEMO(fn_data, fn_domain, grid_ref='T')
+data = coast.NEMO(fn_data, fn_domain, grid_ref='t-grid')
 ```

-Ideally, NEMO output data should be in grid-specific files (standard and can be achieved
+Ideally, NEMO output data should be in grid-specific files, i.e. containing output
-using NEMOs .xml functionality).
-The whole domain file is supplied, however only grid
+variables situated on a NEMO T, U, V or F grid.
+The whole domain file is supplied,
-specific variables are placed into the NEMO object.
-A NEMO object therefore contains
+however only grid specific variables are placed into the NEMO object.
+A NEMO object
-grid-specific data and all corresponding grid variables.
-One of the file names can be
+therefore contains grid-specific data and all corresponding grid variables.
+One of the
-omitted (to get a data-only or grid only object), however functionality in this case will
+file names can beomitted (to get a data-only or grid only object), however functionality
-be limited.
+in this case will be limited.

 Once loaded, data is stored inside the object using an xarray.dataset object.
 Following
 on from the previous code example, this can be viewed by calling: